The Many Hazards of Winter Weather to Businesses

 Winter Hazard #3: Fires

-Although it’s cold outside, our workplaces are at an increased risk of fire activity in the winter.
+Although it’s cold outside, workplaces—including both corporate and home offices—are at an increased risk of fires during the winter months.
 From holiday decorations to space heaters to drier temperatures, there’s simply more opportunity for fires to start.

 Speaking of fire, as we head into the winter months, this is a great time to create a fire evacuation plan for your business if you don’t have one in place yet.
 Our customers count AlertMedia as an integral part of their fire response plan and conduct regular fire drills using our system.